Schedule E: Supplemental Income and Loss

 It is vital that the property and loan cost basis are calculated correctly.
 This is the case because they are necessary for calculating depreciation and annual amortization.

 Calculating the income to report on your schedule E is simple.
 On the Schedule, you need to report your gross rental income.
 Gross rental income includes rental income, refunds for utilities, and prorated rents from when you purchased the property.
+In case there is a problem The Bianchi Law Group can help with legal matters.

 There are many types of expenses that you can use to offset income.
 These expenses include: